Dhanuja23/CodeAlpha-Calculator/README.md

 # CodeAlpha-Calculator
-A calculator project which performs basic operations.
+A calculator project which performs basic operations like addition, subtraction, multiplication, division and calculates percentage of a given number.